Alice Louise Reynolds: Teaching

 Reynolds began her teaching career after graduating from BYA.
 She taught for a year at the Salt Lake 14th Ward Seminary and at Juab Stake Academy.
 She was 21 when she accepted a position at BYA.

 Reynolds was a Professor of English from 1894 to 1938.
 She was the first woman at BYA to teach college-level classes.
 She taught literature there until 1903 when the school was replaced by Brigham Young High School and BYU.
 She became the first woman to be a full professor at BYU.
 She taught approximately 5,000 students in 20 different English courses.
-Reynolds's absent-mindedness was legendary at BYU.
+Reynolds was known for her absent-mindedness at BYU.
 According to her students, she once walked through a herd of cows while reading a book and brought a teakettle to work instead of her purse.
 Despite her reputation for absent-mindedness, Reynolds exuded confidence and self-respect.

 Reynolds was an editor for the Relief Society Magazine from 1923 to 1930.
 She also wrote for the Young Woman's Journal, the Improvement Era, and The Instructor.
 Reynolds was also called to the General Board of the Relief Society of The LDS Church in 1923.
 She served for seven years.